Sensitive Skin: 4 Frequently Asked Questions, Answered

 Avoid products containing antibacterial agents, alcohol, retinoids, or AHAs.

-Use soap for sensitive skin or switch to a moisturizing bar like Dove Bar for Sensitive Skin, which has a fragrance-free, hypoallergenic formula enriched with ¼ moisturizing cream to comfort itchy, tight skin and leave it feeling soft and smooth.
-It also comes in a liquid formula, Dove Sensitive Skin Body Wash, which has NutriMoisture technology to replenish lost nutrients in the skin.
-It’s clinically tested, hypoallergenic, and fragrance-free.
+Use soap for sensitive skin or switch to a moisturizing body wash, like Dove Sensitive Skin Body Wash, which has a fragrance-free, hypoallergenic formula enriched to comfort itchy, tight skin and leave it feeling soft and smooth.
+It also has NutriMoisture technology to replenish lost nutrients in the skin.

 Question: What Cosmetics Should I Use for My Sensitive Skin?